 Natural ends are not smooth and neat.
 They fray and resemble untreated wood.
 They are exposed and need to be dealing with chemicals.
 When you treat the wood, the ends are covered and look on the surface.

 Treating wood maintains a sealed end that you do not get on untreated wood.
 That is why treated timber is used on fence posts and walls.
 That shuns away insects and moisture.
 There is no need to trim off the ends.
 An End-treatment re-seals the cut ends.

-brown stains on the wood
+Brown stains on the wood

 Treated wood comes in an OD green or dark brown color.
-It has half-inch splits on the surface on the spot where the treatment was injected.
+It has half-inch splits on the surface of the spot where the treatment was injected.
 The brown stain imitates Cedar.
 Cedar is a popular type of wood hence the arresting strategy.

 Treated wood contains solvents, and they have micronized copper azole (MCA).
 It is dark brown, although it washes off.
-With the introduction of the copper-based wood treatments, the brown color does not resemble a toxic chemical.
+With the introduction of copper-based wood treatments, the brown color does not resemble a toxic chemical.
 However, it preserves its color and retains it for a long.

 In some cases, the brown color fades away with time.
 That creates a natural-looking wood piece.
 The treated wood is green and a product of the chemical reactions between the wood’s preservative components.
 Copper also makes a green color in treated timber.

 Look for paint stripes.